MathsPsychopath/mazesweeper/README.md

 ## How this is hosted

 This repo is hosted using GitHub Pages, and uses React.js (via CRA), Redux.
-Unit tests done by Jest
+Unit tests done by Jest, deployed with GitHub Actions.
+The backend uses a GCP Cloud Function and MySQL database